bc86/Top_Ranked_Ski_Resorts-cli-gem/README.md

 # TopRankedSkiResorts

-This is a simple gem that starts with a ranked list of the best ski resorts in North America.
+This is a simple Ruby CLI Gem that scrapes a ranked list of the best ski resorts in North American from zrankings.com.
 Then you have the option to choose a resort from the list that will then give you details about the resort and mountain.
+Things like name of resort, vertical drop, snowfall amounts, acreage and pure awesomeness factor score.

-## Installation
+## Installation Instructions -

 Add this line to your application's Gemfile: